Dave Portnoy: Controversial comments

+In 2020, multiple videos of Portnoy surfaced that showed him using the N-word or joking about blackface.
+Business Insider reported that Portnoy had made multiple "unprovoked, personal attacks online", including frequent "sexually harassing comments" toward Deadspin's Laura Wagner.
+Portnoy has defended himself from allegations of sexism, saying: "I gave two girls their own radio show.
+We have hired girl after girl.
+They say it's a great place to work."

+NFL-related legal issues

-Portnoy has twice been detained in NFL-related incidents: first on May 12, 2015, when he was arrested by New York City police after he and three Barstool employees handcuffed one another on the floor of NFL headquarters to protest Deflategate, and again in 2019 when he was placed in a holding cell at Mercedes-Benz Stadium for a portion of Super Bowl LIII.
-In the latter incident, he had created fake passes to attend a press event the day prior and was prohibited from attending the game.
+Portnoy has twice been detained in NFL-related incidents.
+On May 12, 2015, he was arrested after he and three Barstool employees handcuffed themselves to each other on the floor of NFL headquarters in Manhattan and demanded to speak with NFL Commissioner Roger Goodell to protest Deflategate.
+He was arrested again in 2019 when he was placed in a holding cell at Mercedes-Benz Stadium for a portion of Super Bowl LIII after creating fake passes to attend a press event the day before.
+He was prohibited from attending the game.

-Sexual misconduct allegations
+Sexual assault allegations

-In November 2021, a Business Insider exposé alleged that Portnoy had engaged in violent and aggressive sexual encounters with three young women and that he had filmed the women without their consent.
-He denied that the sex was nonconsensual.
-Portnoy called the article a "hit piece," claiming that Business Insider tried to find evidence of wrongdoing from him for approximately eight months.
+In November 2021, a Business Insider exposé alleged that Portnoy had engaged in violent and aggressive sexual encounters with three women and that he had filmed the women without their consent.
+He claimed the sex was consensual.
+Portnoy called the article a "hit piece", claiming that Business Insider tried to find evidence of wrongdoing by him for approximately eight months.
+In February 2022, more sexual assault and harassment claims by young women were published in a second Business Insider article.

-In early February 2022, more sexual assault and harassment claims by young women were published in a second Business Insider article.
-After these new allegations were made, Portnoy announced a lawsuit against the publication.
-A federal judge dismissed the lawsuit in November 2022.
+On February 7, 2022, Portnoy announced a lawsuit against Business Insider and several of its employees.
+A federal judge dismissed the lawsuit in November.
 Portnoy filed an appeal of the dismissal.
 In February 2023, he dropped his appeal.